eldrin/lyrics-values-estimators-replicate-call/README.md

 Currently, the script only loop through the permutation of `normalization` and `word_embs` options.
 It is possible to extend it to any of other parameters (i.e., `alpha`, `apply_idf`, etc.) too.
 It might be added in the future upon feature request.

+Also, **input text should not include comma**.
+This is a known issue, and will be fixed in the next update.

 ## How to improve it